Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Elements of OIR Optimization

 \subsubsection{Transformation to a Concave Program}

-Now that we are assured \eqref{opt:Q0} is quasiconvex and has no spurious stationary points, we show it can be reformulated as an equivalent concave program.
-To do so, we first transform it into an equivalent \textit{quasiconcave} maximization problem by showing that minimizing the objective function $\rho(\lambda)$ of problem \eqref{opt:Q0} is equivalent to maximizing its reciprocal $1 / \rho(\lambda)$.
-Next, we show that, by using a suitable change of variables first proposed in \cite{schaible1976fractional}, this objective function can be reinterpreted as the perspective transform of a concave function, which is itself concave.
-Finally, we apply results from \cite{avriel2010generalized} to obtain the desired concave reformulation of \eqref{opt:Q0}.
+Now that we are assured \eqref{opt:Q0} is quasiconvex and has no spurious stationary points, we show it can be reformulated as an equivalent concave program by leveraging results from classic results from the literature on quasiconcave programming \cite{schaible1976fractional, avriel2010generalized}.
 As highlighted at the beginning of this section, the definition of the OIR is critical to this reformulation, as it exploits structural attributes of the family of state-action occupancy measures to enable the transformation from the initial quasiconvex program to the desired concave program.